giturra/giturra.github.io/docs/index.md

 I am Gabriel, and I hold a Master's degree in Computer Science from the [Department of Computer Science](https://www.dcc.uchile.cl/) at the University of Chile.
 My thesis focused on the study and implementation of incremental text representation under the supervision of Professor [Felipe Bravo-Marquez](https://felipebravom.com).

 I work as a part-time professor for the Data Science Laboratory course at the University of Chile.
 Additionally, I am an active member of the [ReLeLa](https://relela.com/) research group at DCC UChile.
 My research interests encompass Natural Language Processing, Large Language Models, and Data Streams.
-Currently, I am actively seeking PhD opportunities.

 In my leisure time, I engage in physical exercise, especially biking, and I satisfy my curiosity by exploring new subjects through books and videos